 In all their researches the group failed to confirm evidence of the filling of Cornish gardens by shiploads of plants coming through Falmouth.
 The attractive myth that Cornish gardens were largely sourced from plants brought in by Packet ship, was just that – a myth.

-Their research document can be found here copies are available at the Cornwall Records Office, Cornwall Garden Trust, the Courtney Library at the Royal Cornwall Museum, the Morab Library in Penzance and Kew Gardens.
+Their research document “Origins of Cornish Exotic Gardens – a myth questioned” can be found here.
+Copies are available at the Cornwall Records Office, Cornwall Garden Trust, the Courtney Library at the Royal Cornwall Museum, the Morab Library in Penzance and Kew Gardens.